Oregand/Oregand.github.io/CA674/CheatSheet.md

   + Cloud computing provides a means of delivering computing services that make the underlying technology, beyond the user device, almost invisible
 + Ubiquitous network access
   + Focuses on delivering IT services anytime, anywhere, and through user-chosen devices
-  + Users accessing services via Internet technologies expect a secure, “always-on” computing infrastructure that delivers as easily and reliably as electricity from a wall outlet
+  + Users accessing services via Internet technologies expect a secure, `always-on` computing infrastructure that delivers as easily and reliably as electricity from a wall outlet
 + Pool of virtualized resources
   + Focuses on delivering IT services through resource pools that can expand and contract based on the requirements of the underlying workload and the usage characteristics
 + Utility-based pricing